 I've had so much fun writing this novel, first of a series on Henry II, I almost have to pinch myself.
 I jump out of bed each morning dying to get to work, and go to sleep thinking of Henry, Eleanor and the rest of the cavalcade.
 I live with them night and day.
 The rest of the world seems pallid, limp and nauseatingly politically correct.
 In this novel and its successor there are plenty of sexual goings on.
 Some readers have asked me "Weren't they frightened of catching venereal diseases?"
 I have had to tell them that there were none at this time.
 The 'clap' as it was called, did not appear in northern Europe for another 150 years.
 Syphilis came from America, an unknown country in the 12th C. Sex was the major pastime and relaxation for people of all classes: there was nothing much else to do when the sun went down.
 I'll never forget living on the island of Java at a time when few villages had electricity (on Bali it existed only in Denpasar).
 The birthrate was enormous.
 Electricity and television came almost simultaneously and within 9 months the birthrate was falling.
 It continued to fall.
 In our highly sexualised western culture couples are having less and less sex.
 There's TV, the internet and a gazillion other distractions.
 The sexuality in these novels is as much a part of the fabric of 12th C life as was feudalism and warfare.

 The Young Lion is now available in small-format paperback in book shops.
-It is being translated into Mandarin and will be published in China later this year.
+It is being translated into Mandarin and has been published in China.